 Accumulating One-Time Notifications

-The same is true if you want to remind a subscriber about the same topic on multiple occasions — they will need to agree to each reminder.
-For example, if a subscriber wants to receive a reminder about an upcoming sale one day before and one hour before, each of those notifications must be agreed to separately (but both could use the same OTN Topic inside of ManyChat).
+The same is true if you want to remind a contact about the same topic on multiple occasions — they will need to agree to each reminder.
+For example, if a contact wants to receive a reminder about an upcoming sale one day before and one hour before, each of those notifications must be agreed to separately (but both could use the same OTN Topic inside of ManyChat).

-Important note: Be careful with sending too many OTN requests in a row for a single subscriber within a short period of time.
+Important note: Be careful with sending too many OTN requests in a row for a single contact within a short period of time.
 Such messenger chatbot behavior is monitored by Facebook and considered to be an abuse of OTN.
 If Facebook algorithms detect abnormal amounts of OTN requests sent within a short period of time you’re at risk of losing access to the OTN feature.

 One-Time Notification Content